TheInformationLab/alteryx-api-tools/README.md

 All tools have been designed to allow users to specify configuration parameters either dynamically from fields, or via fixed values entered in the configuration window.

+## FAQ

+Question: What is the 'Base URL' field

+Answer: This is the address for which you use to navigate to your Alteryx Gallery via the web browser, it should look something like... https://mycompany.co.uk/gallery/ the trailing / is required!

 ## Subscription

 The macro's in this section require 'Private Studio' API credentials and allow you to access items that you have published.